BPM-Research-Group/Ebi/README.md

 1. To compile Ebi, give the command "cargo build --release".
 The binary is then placed in the project folder, in the "build/release" sub-folder.

 Information on the architecture of Ebi, including its sub-crates, can be found in the [PDF manual](https://git.rwth-aachen.de/rwth-bpm/rustlibrary/-/raw/main/build/nightly/manual.pdf?ref_type=heads&inline=true).

+## License

+Ebi has a dual MIT and GPL license.